-Always come to the field prepared for fieldwork.
-This means wear comfortable clothing, closed shoes, hat and bring a water bottle and medication (if required).
+Always come to the field prepared for field work.
+This means you are to wear comfortable clothing, closed shoes, hat, water bottle and medication (if required).

-Module 1: Orientation to the landscape
+Module 1: Orientation to the Landscape

 In the first module you will be orientated to the physical geography of your land.
 The orientation is important for you to know where different areas are on your land and how the landscape has been changing over the years.

 We will also look at your role in this changing process.